raycardillo/inkscape-android-export/README.md

 Install
 --------

-Download `android_export.inx` and `android_export.py` and copy both files to your `$HOME/.config/inkscape/extensions` folder.
+Download `corona_export.inx` and `corona_export.py` and copy both files to your Inkscape extensions folder.
+For example, `$HOME/.config/inkscape/extensions` or ``.
 A restart of Inkscape is required.

 Usage
 --------